LuigiPapino/Meetup-Modular-Architecture/PITCHME.md

 ---
 @title[Multi-Module - Google I/0 2017 Dagger2]

-#### Modularity is painful
+#### Modularity  and Dagger2
-> javac is in theory incremental, however as soon you start using annotation processor,
+> javac is in theory incremental ...
-> we have to turn out the incrementality.
 Some AP want to see the world.

 > Dagger wants to see all the injection points, so if you change only one class we have to recompile everything

 > If you split javac in multiple modules, none of them will be incremental, but since they are smaller they are faster